Mamouchan/ansible-windows/deck/main.md

 ### Secret Management with Ansible Vault

 - To deal with sensitive data such as passwords, tokens, certificats..., we have to use the cli `Ansible-vault` to encrypt them.
-- The enrypted data can be distributed or placed in `source control` (gitlab, tfs, ...).
+- The encrypted data can be distributed or placed in `source control` (gitlab, tfs, ...).

 ---